All individuals living in France must have healthcare insurance to cover medical expenses (doctors, pharmaceuticals, hospitalisation, etc.).

 - Take out a private health insurance in France.

-Check before relocating: private health insurance rates may be different between your home country and France.
+Before relocating, compare the rates for private health insurance as they may differ between your home country and France.

 Reimbursement of your healthcare expenses